 “Create a solution that works well for excluded communities, then figure out how to turn it into a mass-market opportunity” ~ Kat Holmes (author, UX/Product design executive)

 Access to technology is more affordable than ever, allowing people from all over the world to be online.
-However, there is still a digital divide caused by social and economic inequality.
+However, there is still a digital divide caused by social and economic inequality, and during the pandemic, it's even more.
 This acts as a barrier when it comes to important issues like education, and employment.